visualive/va-onesignal-in-custom-post-types/readme.md

 VA OneSignal in Custom Post Types
 ==============================

-This plugin is an Addon that makes "OneSignal Push Notifications" compatible with custom post types.
+This plugin is an Addon that makes "OneSignal - Free Web Push Notifications" compatible with custom post types.

 ## Description

-This plugin is to be used with "OneSignal Push Notifications" Compatible.
-Do not disable or delete "OneSignal Push Notifications" Compatible.
+This plugin is to be used with "OneSignal - Free Web Push Notifications" Compatible.
+Do not disable or delete "OneSignal - Free Web Push Notifications" Compatible.

-### OneSignal Push Notifications
+### OneSignal - Free Web Push Notifications
 https://wordpress.org/plugins/onesignal-free-web-push-notifications/

 ## Requires